annsudo/katacoda-scenarios/Monolithic to micro services/intro.md

 ## What will we learn:
-How to split a monolith java application to micro services with help of Eureka server, clients and load balancer.
+How to split a monolith java application to micro services with help of Eureka server and clients.

 ## Our Plan:
 1) Getting to know monolithic application and Katacoda - enviroment